scottyab/AESCrypt-Android/README.md

  * 256-bit AES key
  * CBC mode
  * PKCS7Padding
- * Blank/Empty IV (default*)
+ * Blank/Empty IV **(default*)**

-**A blank IV is not the best security but the aim here is compatibility with AESCrypt implementations.
+**\*Using the default blank IV [is vulnerable](http://security.stackexchange.com/questions/35210/encrypting-using-aes-256-do-i-need-iv).
+This has been left in for compatibility with AESCrypt implementations.
 See Adv method for providing your own IV.** If you don't need to be compatable with [AESCrypt](https://github.com/Gurpartap/aescrypt) then look at  [java-aes-crypto](https://github.com/tozny/java-aes-crypto) it's API is just as simple and generates more secure keys.

 ##Dependency